xitrum-framework/xitrum-doc/guide/en/async.rst

     }
   }

-An actor will be created when there's new SockJS session.
+An actor will be created when there's a new SockJS session.
 It will be stopped when the SockJS session is closed.

 Use these to send SockJS frames: